tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 ```

 > [!Note]
->  Restated, the field attributes that can be changed without the need to re-create the index include:
+>  Field attributes that can be changed without the need to re-create the index include: `retrievable`, `searchAnalyzer`, `synonymMaps`.
 >
->  - `retrievable`
->  - `searchAnalyzer`
->  - `synonymMaps`
->

 Although existing fields cannot be deleted and most attributes cannot be changed, new fields can be added to an existing index at any time.
 When a new field is added, all existing documents in the index are assigned a null value for that field.
-No additional storage space is consumed until [new documents are added](addupdate-or-delete-documents.md) to the index, providing actual values for the new field.
+No additional storage space is consumed until a valued is provided for the new field for existing documents ([using merge](addupdate-or-delete-documents.md)).

 If you use a [suggester](suggesters.md) and are adding new fields, we recommend adding new fields to both the index and suggester at the same time.
 Waiting until later forfeits the opportunity to update the suggester without a rebuild.
 Because suggester capability is built into a field definition, adding or removing *existing* fields is a rebuild-inducing change.